Mon-Fri 9am-3pm EST

 Step 2 of your Butterfly

-Pick up a round face painting brush, Anna used our Bolt Brush Liner #2.
-Outline the edges of your butterfly wing making thin to thick strokes and shaping the sponged colors to create a simple by cute looking wing.
+Pick up a round face painting brush.
+Anna used our Bolt Brush Liner #2.
+Outline the edges of your butterfly wing, making thin to thick strokes and shaping the sponged colors to create a simple, cute-looking wing.
 Anna used Fusion Body Art Strong Black to create the outline.

 Not sure how to do thin to thick lines?
 Don't worry!
 Check our Thick to Thin Face Painting Lines blog for a more in depth explanation.